open-voice-interoperability/docs-archived/proposed_activities.md

 Suggested by Maaike Groenewege and Hans Van Dam

-Motivation: Improve voice application development efficiency
+Motivation: The industry is fragmented with lots of different job titles and no clear workflow.
+This makes the market inefficient.

-Description: Describe developer background, skills and their roles in the workflow of developing voice applications.
+Description: By reaching alignment on workflow, job titles and underlying responsibilities, we will increase liquidity in the market and advance the industry as a whole.

 jonstine:exploratory.
 omitfo2: exploratory